 STAT242 Multivariate Methods 18 points Second Semester

 This paper looks at procedures for the analysis and interpretation of data involving several response variables, and has wide application in research methodology in the biological, health and social sciences.
 The following procedures are all taught: tests of significance for multivariate data, principal component analysis, exploratory and confirmatory factor analysis, methods of discrimination including Fisher discrimination analysis, quadratic discrimination, and the analysis and use of multinomial logistic regression models for discrimination when appropriate, cluster analysis, canonical correlation analysis, multivariate distance measures, multidimensional scaling, correspondence analysis and methods of ordination.
-SPSS 22 is used throughout the paper although some use may be made of R.
+SPSS 23 and its add-on AMOS23 are used throughout the paper although some use may be made of R.

 STAT251 Design of Research Studies 18 points First Semester